New York City launches municipal identification card program

 “It is the key to opening a bank account or getting a library card, and the ticket to many of our city’s finest cultural institutions,” said the mayor.
 “More than that, this card represents who we are: New Yorkers who value equality, opportunity and diversity.”

 Advocates believe having the photo-embedded cards may make immigrants otherwise lacking documentation feel more comfortable seeking help from law enforcement.
 They said the cards also may help the elderly, the homeless and members of the transgender community who don’t have easy access or funds to get state IDs to participate in other aspects of civic life.

-All New Yorkers age 14 and older are eligible, as long as they can prove their identity and city residency.
+All New Yorkers age 14 and older are eligible, as long as they can prove their identity and city residence.
 Applicants without a home address may prove residency by providing a letter from a city agency, nonprofit organization, religious institution, hospital or health clinic where their mail is received.

 Bernardo Garcia, 40, said he had waited in line for more than an hour Monday at a Bronx library to apply for his municipal ID.
-Garcia, a Bronx resident who has a quality control job at a Brooklyn factory, said the ID could come in handy "for jobs, banking, insurance, for everything."
+Garcia, who has a quality control job at a Brooklyn factory, said the ID could come in handy “for jobs, banking, insurance, for everything.”